 To date, there is no single solution to capturing and resolving all accessibility barriers.
 The web is no longer static.
 It is responsive, displayed on multiple devices, and can have any number of technologies built into it.

 The standards we have in place today are 508 Compliance and Web Accessibility Initiative Guidelines (WCAG).
 508 Compliance is the law that requires federal agencies and their contractors to adhere to a minimal level of accessibility to electronic and information technology.
 The Web Accessibility Initiative (WAI) was formed by the World Wide Web Consortium (W3C) in order to bring accessibility considerations (WCAG) into the technology development.

-- Associate form ‘for’ labels with their associated form ‘id’ controls.
-Screen reader can associate the label text when the user select that particular form control.
+Associate form ‘for’ labels with their associated form ‘id’ controls.
+A screen reader can associate the label text when the user selects that particular form control.

-Thankfully, there are a wide range of tools at our disposal that we can use to capture issues with automated and manual checkers.
-Some of those tool are:
+Thankfully, there is a wide range of tools at our disposal that we can use to capture issues with automated and manual checkers.
+Some of those tools are: